WorkOfStan/mycms/README.md

 * 200314: administrace FriendlyURL je v F4T/classes/Admin::outputSpecialMenuLinks() a ::sectionUrls() .. zobecnit do MyCMS a zapnout pokud FRIENDLY_URL == true
 * 200526: CMS: * 200526: If Texy is used (see only in MyTableAdmin `($comment['display'] == 'html' ? ' richtext' : '') . ($comment['display'] == 'texyla' ? ' texyla' : '')` then describe it.
 Otherwise remove it from composer.json, Latte\CustomFilters\, ProjectCommon, dist\index.php.
 * 200526: update jquery 3.2.1 -> 3.5.1 and describe dependencies; and also other js libraries
-* 200529: Minimum of PHP 7.2 required now: PHPUnit latest + Phinx latest https://github.com/cakephp/phinx/releases
+* 200529: Minimum of PHP 7.2 required now: PHPUnit latest + Phinx latest https://github.com/cakephp/phinx/releases .. planned for release 0.5.0
 * 200608: replace all `array(` by `[`